Road Conditions & Vehicle Requirements

 6+ inches ground clearance ideal

-Spare tire
+Spare tires

-Essential — carry one
+Essential — carry two if possible

 Most main roads are passable in a regular car during dry summer conditions, but many campsite access roads require higher clearance.
 An SUV or truck is strongly recommended, especially for accessing more remote sites.